mbaldwinsmith/churchdatadashboard/README.md

 Pages, or any plain file server while keeping the authoring and development workflow lightweight.

+## Technologies used

+- **HTML5** for the semantic structure and accessible layout of the dashboard.
+- **CSS3** (plain, framework-free) for styling, theming, and responsive design.
+- **JavaScript ES modules** to orchestrate state management, filtering logic, and interactive behaviors without a build step.
+- **Chart.js** (loaded from a CDN) to render the line, bar, and pie charts.
+- **Node.js scripts** for generating sample datasets and validating CSV inputs during development.

 ## Getting started

 1. (Optional) Generate or refresh the placeholder dataset: